 After discharge, you will be required to attend our rooms on an outpatient basis for close follow-up, so that we can help ensure a smooth and uncomplicated recovery.
 Sutures will be removed at seven to ten days from the umbilicus.
 Most sutures are placed beneath the skin to minimise scarring.
 These are dissolving sutures.

 It may take some time to recover fully from Abdominoplasty.
 If you start out in top physical condition, your recovery will be faster.
-Some people return to work after two weeks, however it may take up to four weeks for others.
+Some people return to work after two weeks, however, it may take up to four weeks for others.

 A gentle walking programme may be commenced after week 2 (the nurse or surgeon will inform you when you can start).
 This activity may be gradually increased over time.
 Vigorous exercise should be avoided for at least four to six weeks.
 Heavy lifting should be avoided for four to six weeks similarly.
 Your abdominal scar will take time to shrink and fade, even up to a period of one year.
 Scarring is an individual characteristic and can vary from patient to patient.
-The scar will never disappear completely, however can remain hidden under clothing with ease.
+The scar will never disappear completely, however, can remain hidden under clothing with ease.

-Abdominoplasty is a very rewarding procedure producing a flat and tight stomach which can replace a lax and fatty abdomen.
+Stomach Lift or Abdominoplasty is a very rewarding procedure producing a flat and tight stomach which can replace a lax and fatty abdomen.
 It has become a popular procedure for both men and women as part of a body enhancement process.

 You are reminded that this page contains general information regarding Abdominoplasty.
 It is not intended to take the place of a consultation with your Surgeon, but merely add to the discussions that you have had or will have, with him.